 In addition, the institution is responsible for all costs related to each On-Site Verification Visit (1 to 3 people, over one to three days): lodging (up to three nights), food and travel.
-The On-Site visit fee and related On-Site costs are separate from the membership dues.
+The related On-Site costs are separate from the annual dues.

-Annual membership fees per program are assessed per accredited level per year; this annual fee is to be paid regardless of the programs active or inactive status if the program wishes to continue their accreditation.
-Annual Dues are due within 90 days of July 1 of each fiscal year.
-Additional Locations have annual fees per location and per level.
+Annual dues per program are assessed per accredited level per year; these annual dues are to be paid regardless of the program’s active or inactive status if the program wishes to continue their accreditation.
+Annual Dues are due within 30 days of July 1 of each fiscal year.
+Additional Locations have annual dues per location and per level.
 Additionally, programs are required to send in adult learner fees for each student participating in their program.
-Adult Learner fees should be sent in by the 15th of the second month of the cohort start date (ex: September registration fees would be due November 15).
-Checks for student fees should be attached to a completed Adult Learner Registration List when mailed to the MACTE office.
+Adult learner fees should be sent in by the 15th of the second month of the cohort start date (ex: September registration fees would be due November 15).
+Checks for adult learner fees should be attached to a completed Adult Learner Registration List when mailed to the MACTE office.

 MACTE requires every program to affiliate with a MACTE affiliated organization.
 This organization will give your program direction with regard to the curriculum content and any program requirements in addition to what MACTE requires.
 A list of MACTE ‘s affiliate organizations can be found here.